rust-lang/rustc-dev-guide/src/hir-typeck/eager-inference.md

 The "Current State of Inference" is a set of ongoing context state that may not yet be "complete."
 This is a set of information we care about while performing type inference and checking.

+In practical terms, accessing the current state of inference usually means accessing [`InferCtxtInner`][inferctxtinner]

 ### Inference Variables

 Knowledge about what inference variables are currently resolved to.
 When we first introduce a variable, we give it an inference variable.
+This is a number of fields of [`InferCtxtInner`][inferctxtinner], but in the general case it's [`InferCtxtInner::type_variable_storage`][inferctxtinner-tyvars].

 ```rust
 let x = ...;